-During his time at Emory University, he majored in both Business and Interdisciplinary Studies—yet Eitan quickly realized that he was creating just as much as he was studying.
-From a make-shift studio in his dorm room, to working in classrooms across campus, Eitan painted constantly throughout his four years at University.
+During his time at Emory University, he majored in both Business and Interdisciplinary Studies—yet Eitan was creating just as much as he was studying.
+From a make-shift studio in his dorm room, to working in classrooms across campus, Eitan painted consistently throughout his four years at University.

 The tipping point came in the Summer of 2016, when Eitan decided to set-up shop in New York City on SoHo’s historic Prince Street, a place where many of his favorite Artists, both past and present, had emerged.
 That Summer test-run of showcasing and selling his works in SoHo served as the catalyst that dictated the path ahead:

-In the year that followed, Eitan graduated from Emory and moved back to New Jersey to pursue his dreams of being an Artist.
+In the year that followed, Eitan graduated from Emory and moved back to New Jersey to focus on further developing his artistry.

 Since then, Eitan held his debut, solo-show, 'Yesterday', in 2018, featuring 30 original works in SoHo, New York City, as well as participating and curating in group shows across New Jersey and Manhattan.